mkschmitty/VizStudio_ACES_config/README.md

 Substance Painter OCIO_v1 config and some of the newer naming conventions from RedShift ocio_v2 config modified for the Visualization Studio

-We modified the naming convention a bit to simplify and so some of the color spaces would be backwards compatible with our older nuke scripts, namely:
+We modified the ACES naming convention slightly to simplify.
+Also, to keep some of the color spaces backwards compatible with older nuke scripts, namely:

 *linear* = "Utility - Linear - sRGB" (v1) or "linear-Rec.709-sRGB" (v2)